wiris/html-integrations/packages/mathtype-html-integration-devkit/doc/frameworks/AngularJS/ckeditor/ckeditor4.md

 })
 ~~~

-3. Open _angular.json_ file and insert the next lines inside _assets_ to bundle a folder with CKEditor4 and its point of entry in _scripts_ propertie to execute ckeditor.js.
+3. Open _angular.json_ file and insert the next lines inside _assets_ to bundle a folder with CKEditor4 and its point of entry in _scripts_ property to execute ckeditor.js.

 ~~~
 ...